jfxueX/bash/commands/local/awk.md

 PERL does not have any such limitations.

-## NR - The Number of Records Variable
+### NR - The Number of Records Variable

 Another useful variable is
-"NR".
+`NR`.
 This tells you the number of records, or the line number.
 You can use AWK to only examine certain lines.
 This example prints lines after the first 100 lines, and puts a line number before each line after 100: